 Within the program, we have an active faculty and resident Working Group on Diversity, Equity, and Inclusion, and encourage all residents in the program to participate.
 We are fortunate to colloborate on these issues with Dr. Donna Norris, the Director of Initiatives in Diversity, Equity, and Inclusion in the Department of Psychiatry at BIDMC.
 Dr. Norris welcomes communication with applicants as they explore residency programs during the admissions process (see contact information below)

 Residents also have the opportunity to join the resident-led Advocacy Committee.
 Recent initiative include meeting with state legislators to advocate for specific laws to promote mental health, organizing an faculty and resident team for the AFSP suicide prevention walk, promiting awareness and registration for elections, and leading a workshop for all program residents on advocacy and op-ed writing.
 It is always open to new members and ideas!

 If you identify as a member of an underrepresented population and have questions about the training experience at the BIDMC Harvard Psychiatry Residency Program, we welcome you to contact any of the program directors to discuss.

-Additionally, we have a designated resident Diversity and Inclusion Liaison who is available to applicants to discuss these matters.
+Additionally, we have a designated resident Diversity and Inclusion Liaisons who is available to applicants to discuss these matters.
 The Diversity and Inclusion Liaison will not share with the program directors that they have had contact with an applicant unless asked to do so by the applicant.

-Diversity and Inclusion Liaison:
+Resident Diversity and Inclusion Liaisons: